-To be completed by lic ensed prescriber: Date:

-Student's Name DOB Grade

-Medication #1 #2

-Dosage

-Time of Administration

-Length of Administration Start Stop Start Stop

-Reason for Medication

-Administration Instructions

-Side Effects

-Field Trip Please check the following option when a parent/guardian or a parent/guardian designee (non-staff) is unable to attend a field trip: Yes, the prescribed dose can be withheld on the day of the trip.
+To be completed by lice ensed prescriber: Date: Student's Name DOB Grade Medication #1 #2 Dosage Time of Administration Length of Administration Start Stop Start Stop Reason for Medication Administration Instructions Side Effects Field Trip Please check the following option when a parent/guardian or a parent/guardian designee (non-staff) is unable to attend a field trip: Yes, the prescribed dose can be withheld on the day of the trip.
+Yes, the prescribed dose can be withheld on the day of the trip.
 Yes, the time can be adjusted with the parent to be administered upon return to school.
 No, this medication must be given to the child at the prescribed time.
-Explanation

-Competency for Self Administration I,, certify that this student has a potentially life threatening (licensed prescriber's printed name) illness and requires an inhaler or auto injecting epinephrine.
+Explanation Competency for Self Administration I,, certify that this student has a potentially life threatening (licensed prescriber's printed name) illness and requires an inhaler or auto injecting epinephrine.
 This student is competent and has been instructed in the proper method of self administration of said medication.
 This student may there- fore carry and self administer his/her inhaler or auto injecting epinephrine.

-Signature of Licensed Prescriber Name Phone

-To be completed by the P I give permission for my child to receive any District employee from any and all acknowledge that the District bears no r prescriber, as necessary, regarding the Parent/Guardian Signature: e the above noted medication at sci iability or responsibility for the ad esponsibility for ensuring that the r e medication. ministration of the medication nedication is taken.
-I also giv or benefits or consequence ces of the medication and
+Signature of Licensed Prescriber Name rsignature) Phone To be completed by the P arent/Guardian: any District employee from any and all l ation of the medication ion is taken.
+I also giv or benefits or consequer nces of the medication and Telephone (not valid without signature)) Home:() Cell: () Work: () If there is a two hour delay of op pening school: Yes, administer my child d's medication as prescribed.
+No, I will contact you if the time is to be adjusted.
+ONLY THE PRES CRIBED MEDICATIO BY LICENSEI DMINISTERED

-Telephone 69 75 77

-Home:() Cell: () Work: ()

-pening school: d's medication as prescribed 'the time is to be adjusted.
-1 .

-ONLY THE PRES TION CAN BE DMINISTERED